-Free Flood Surveys – a Cause for Concern?
+Are ‘Free’ Flood Surveys a Cause for Concern?

 Within the flood defence sector, there aren’t any ‘barriers’ to market.
 Anyone can set up a company offering flood defence advice or equipment without regulation.
 In the past we have seen individuals with no training or experience brand themselves as ‘flood surveyors’.

-One aspect we still remain incredibly concerned about is when companies offer ‘FREE Flood Surveys’.
+One aspect we remain concerned about is when companies offer ‘FREE Flood Surveys’.

-We believe flood protection is more about knowledge, expertise and careful consideration, NOT sales targets.
+Flood protection is more about knowledge, expertise and careful consideration, not sales targets.

-Ultimately if a free flood survey is conducted, the salesperson visiting survey must aim to make a sale to cover their time and travel – or they will go out of business very quickly (and we saw 5 flood defence companies go out of business last year).
+Ultimately if a ‘free’ flood survey is conducted, the salesperson visiting must aim to make a sale to cover their time and travel – or they will go out of business very quickly (and we saw 5 flood defence companies go out of business last year).

 If a comprehensive survey is conducted, this can easily take 2-3 days to complete (including the site visit and preparing a report) – plus travel and insurance costs.

 What are the benefits of a paid Survey?

 By paying for a flood survey, you are paying for the Surveyor’s or Engineer’s time, expertise and experience.
 They will visit with the goal of designing or recommending the best or most suitable mitigation plan.